 - Bio-media that is becoming clogged is likely due to other problems, such as algae, insufficient aeration, or a filter box that is too small for the bio-load.
 These need to be looked at before replacing media or it will just become clogged again.

 - Adding more optimized bio-media can help with harmful substance breakdown, so you can try a different variety and test the results.

 - Supplementing with beneficial bacteria can provide new media or under-performing media a boost in filtration.

 - Never overload your filter box with bio-media, as there needs to be water flow and movement for oxygen to reach the bacteria and also for dead bacteria to drop off the media.

 - For more information on good media choices, check our full guide on this here.

 A third stage of filtration that doesn’t come as standard in filter boxes is chemical filtration, usually in the form of activated carbon (charcoal).
 This can be added on top of the regular 2-stage filtration to help neutralise heavier organic pollutants that bio and mechanical media cannot remove from water.

-Activated carbon can remove residue chlorine, pesticides, tannin (color), or even left over medicines or treatments.
+Activated carbon can remove residue chlorine, pesticides, tannins (color), or even leftover medicines or treatments.
 If you’re having issues with water clarity that bio-media is not able to remove, adding activated carbon to the filter box may help the issue.
-Activated carbon can also help prevent biological media becoming so easily clogged by neutralising pollutants that would otherwise get stuck on the surface of your bio-media.
+Activated carbon can also help prevent biological media from becoming so easily clogged by neutralising pollutants that would otherwise get stuck on the surface of your bio-media.

 It only needs to be replaced every few months and requires no cleaning once added, so is a very low maintenance form of filtration.